5G-Repos/5GNN/README.md

 ### Acknowledgement
-Partial functions are built on Konstantin Klemmer's work [PE-GNN](https://github.com/konstantinklemmer/pe-gnn).
+Some functions are modified from [PE-GNN](https://github.com/konstantinklemmer/pe-gnn).

 We thank these authors for providing easy-to-use libraries or making their code publicly available.